lincc-frameworks/python-project-template/paper.md

 ## General usage

 The LINCC Frameworks Python Project Template automates the setup of the above processes for Python projects hosted on GitHub.
 The only direct dependency is copier[^7] [@copier], which is used as the engine to generate new projects from the LF-PPT with a specific directory structure, the requested configuration and stub files.
-To hydrate a new or existing project with the LF-PPT via copier, the user calls:
+To create a new project with the LF-PPT via copier, the user calls:

 ```
 copier copy gh:lincc-frameworks/python-project-template <new/project/directory>